gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 - Enables you to declaratively specify what data a page component needs, alongside the page component
 - Eliminates frontend data boilerplate — no need to worry about requesting & waiting for data.
 Just ask for the data you need with a GraphQL query and it’ll show up when you need it
-- Pushes frontend complexity into queries — many data transformations can be done at build-time within your GraphQL queries
+- Pushes frontend complexity into queries — many data transformations can be done at build-time within your GraphQL queries (e.g. markdown -> html, images -> responsive images, etc)
 - It’s the perfect data querying language for the often complex/nested data dependencies of modern applications
-- Improves performance by removing data bloat — GraphQL is a big part of why Gatsby is so fast as it enables lazy-loading the exact data in the exact form each view needs
+- Improves performance by removing data bloat — GraphQL enables you to select only the data you need, not whatever an API returns
 - Enables you to take advantage of hot reloading when developing; For example, in this post's example "Pokémon" site, if you wanted to add a "see other pokémon" section to the pokémon detail view, you would need to change your `gatsby-node.js` to pass all pokémon to to the page, and restart the dev server.
 In contrast, when using queries, you can add a query and it will hot reload.

 > Learn more about [GraphQL in Gatsby](/docs/querying-with-graphql/).